quickwit-oss/quickwit/docs/log-management/index.md

 import DocCardList from '@theme/DocCardList';

-Quickwit is built from the ground up to [index efficiently unstructured data](../guides/schemaless.md), and search directly your data sitting on cloud storage.
+Quickwit is built from the ground up to [efficiently index unstructured data](../guides/schemaless.md), and search it effortlessly on cloud storage.
-Moreover, Quickwit is OpenTelemetry native and provides a REST API ready to ingest any JSON formatted logs.
+Moreover, Quickwit supports OpenTelemetry out of the box and provides a REST API ready to ingest any JSON formatted logs.
 **This makes Quickwit a perfect fit for logs!**.

 ![Quickwit Log Management Overview](../assets/images/logs-management-overview.svg)